Poi (performance art): Practice poi

 Beginners often learn using a simple pair of practice poi, which are typically constructed from soft materials such as socks or stockings that are weighted with soft household objects such as bean bags, juggling balls, balloons filled with legumes, or small toys.
 Simple poi can also be constructed from tennis balls and lengths of rope.

 More advanced practice poi models can include swivels (for orbital-type tricks), weighted handles (for tosses), or incorporate contact stage balls to enable the spinner to execute contact poi moves (i.e., rolls and fishtails).

 Performance poi

-Performers often use poi with bright, contrasting colors to enhance aesthetics and emphasize patterns.
+Performers often use poi with bright, contrasting colours to enhance aesthetics and emphasise patterns.
 Some performance poi also incorporate tails or streamers for visual effect.